 5. Nursing Shawl

 The fabric is breathable for the baby, lightweight, discreet, and elegant.
+The opening at the top is wide enough for you to keep an eye on your baby.

 6. Nipple Cream